Wanderley (footballer, born 1988)

-Wanderley Santos Monteiro Júnior, or simply Wanderley (born October 11, 1988), is a Brazilian forward who plays for Paranavaí.
+Wanderley Santos Monteiro Júnior, commonly known as Wanderley (born October 11, 1988), is a Brazilian football coach and former forward.
+He is currently the head coach of Atlético Clube Paranavaí.

 Career

 Ponte Preta

 Wanderley came through the youth ranks with Ponte Preta, and was called up to the senior squad for the 2006 Campeonato Paulista season.
 His performances in the tournament, scoring a total of three goals, second most in the team, earned him a new contract with the club.
 Despite being reassigned to the youth department, he still made 11 substitute appearances in 2006 Campeonato Brasileiro Série A, including a debut in the 3–2 win over Corinthians on 30 April 2006.
 In the 2008 Campeonato Brasileiro Série B he scored three goals in the first two months of the competition, causing Cruzeiro to show an interest and sign him on a three-year contract in July 2008, paying a fee to buy out the last year of his Ponte Preta contract.
 He finished his Ponte Preta career with 15 goals in 96 games in all competitions.